raspberrypi/style-guide/style-guide.md

 ###I

-*   I2C - Inter-Integrated Circuit, used for peripherals on the Pi.
+*   I2C - Inter-Integrated Circuit, used for peripherals on the Pi; I<sup>2</sup>C if possible, I2C is acceptable
-*   IBM (company name)
+*   IBM  – company name
 *   IC – integrated circuit
 *   ICT – information and communications technology, **not** information and communication technology
 *   ID – identification.
 Plural IDs.
 Avoid using as a verb unless space is very restricted; use apostrophe in verb form.
 Where possible, *The bouncer checks drinkers' identification*, not *The bouncer ID’s drinkers.*